azhai/rdmysql3/README.md

-# rdmysql3: a simple db layer based on ultra-mysql
+# rdmysql3: A simple db layer based on CyMysql for Python 3.x

 ## Installation